 Binariks follows product security and compliance practices at every stage of the DTx SDLC.
 We run automation and penetration testing and follow Scrum ceremonies that predict regular discussions of product security.

 DTx products delivered by Binariks

 Among many other healthcare products, we’ve helped numerous businesses create digital therapeutics solutions.
-The most recent digital therapeutics examples we’ve delivered are purely DTx solutions:
+The most recent digital therapeutics example we’ve delivered are purely DTx solutions:

 In-app experience development for a DTx application

-YourCoach is a company that owns a comprehensive practice management platform as well as an operational environment that facilitates cooperation between health and wellness coaches, their customers, businesses, and workers.
+YourCoach is one of bringing digital therapeutics examples.
+The company owns a comprehensive practice management platform as well as an operational environment that facilitates cooperation between health and wellness coaches, their customers, businesses, and workers.
 YourCoach enhanced the integration of its HIPAA-compliant platform with its client's DTx products by engaging our engineers.